digitalcredentials/sign-and-verify/README.md

 A minimal REST service that demonstrates signing and verification functionality.
 It relies on [sign-and-verify-core](https://github.com/digitalcredentials/sign-and-verify-core)

-The REST service implements a subset of the W3C CCG [vc-http-api draft standard](https://w3c-ccg.github.io/vc-http-api/).
+The REST service implements a subset of the W3C CCG [vc-api draft standard](https://w3c-ccg.github.io/vc-api/).

 # Getting started